davidtchiu/davidtchiu.github.io/index.md

   <div> -->
   <img src="david-ghibli.png"  style="float: right; margin-left: 15px; margin-bottom: 25px; width: 300px; height: auto;"/>
   <p>
   David Chiu is a Professor of Computer Science at the <a href="https://www.pugetsound.edu/academics/computer-science">University of Puget Sound</a>.
-He is the inaugural Director and Faculty Advisor of the Students of Color Residential Community.
   </p>
   <p>
   David holds a Ph.D. in Computer Science and Engineering from <a href="https://cse.osu.edu">The Ohio State University</a>, completed under the direction of <a href="https://engineering.uga.edu/team_member/gagan-agrawal/">Gagan Agrawal</a> (now Founding Director of the School of Computing at UGA).
 A member of the <a href="https://cse.osu.edu/research/systems">Systems Group</a>, David's research focused on the dynamic composition, modeling, and performance optimization of scientific workflows in distributed cloud environments.
 Prior to Ohio State, he worked under <a href="https://en.wikipedia.org/wiki/Paul_S._Wang">Paul S. Wang</a> on protocols and tools for supporting the transmission of web-based math education modules.